saleem9245/PhantomWallet/README.md

 ### Manual build

 *Phantom Wallet:*

 Go to PhantomWallet directory and type:

 `ddotnet build`
 `dotnet PhantomWallet/www/bin/netcoreapp2.0/PhantomWallet.dll --path=/pathtowallet/PhantomWallet/www/ --port=7071`

 *Phantom Cli:*

 Go to PhantomCli directory and type:

 `ddotnet build`
 `dotnet PhantomCli/bin/netcoreapp2.0/PhantomCli.dll`

-### PhantomCli
+## Phantom Cli Overview

-PhantomCli is a cli interface that allows quick queries on transactions or to check a contracts abi.
+PhantomCli is a cli interface that allows quick queries on transactions or to check a contract abi.
 It has a history and autocompletion for the built in commands and on historized patterns.
-Not everything might work smothly as I abused it a bit to test a few things, but in the future PhantomCli will be a full featured Phantasma cli wallet with extended functionality.
+Not everything might work smoothly as I abused it a bit to test a few things, but in the future PhantomCli will be a full featured Phantasma CLI wallet with extended functionalities.

-##### Upcoming features
+#### Upcoming features

 - simple scripting within the cli
 - file read write